derekxkwan/pdkvabs/README.md

 # pdkvabs - released under gpl v3.0
 vanilla abstractions

 (before use, put subfolder contents into main pdkvabs folder)

+(also note that this is for personal use and VERY subject to change/renaming so I suggest this repo mainly for educational use)

 ## GENERAL
 - dkasyncgrn~ - asynchronous granular synth